Types of Water Contaminants & How to Make Water Safe

 Chemical

-Chemical contaminants can be naturally occurring or man-made.
-Natural pollutants often result from runoff, erosion, or biological processes, while man-made chemicals can arise from spills, improper disposal, or corrosion of metal pipes.
+Chemical contaminants can be naturally occurring or man‑made.
+Natural contaminants may enter water through runoff, erosion, geological minerals, or biological processes.
+Man‑made contaminants often come from industrial releases, spills, improper waste disposal, agricultural chemicals, or corrosion of metal pipes and infrastructure.

 Effective